DoanNguyenTrong/mit-6006-practice/README.md

     - treeSuccessor()/treePredeccessor()

 - AVL tree
-    - inherited from Binary Search Tree (I used `template` so that I dont need to write it all from scratch)
+    - inherited from Binary Search Tree (`template` is used so that we dont need to write it all from scratch)
     - Balancing the BST: treeLeftRotate()/treeRightRotate()
+    - The tree needs to be re-balance after insert/delete a node

+*(Red-Black tree is less intuitive so be ignored in the middle, the code is incompleted)*

-## Search
+## B. Search